Adapting Dune’s Characters to Film

 Oscar Isaacs as Duke Leto Atreides

-Duke Leto is another character that has been played well by all three characters.
+Duke Leto is another character that has been played well by all three actors who portrayed him.
 Admittedly, his role in the film is relatively brief but he is a high important character to the story.
 His influence lasts beyond his death and it is important that this also be true of the film adaptations.
 Jürgen Prochnow, William Hurt and Oscar Isaacs all played this role and all are excellent actors.
 I do however consider Oscar Isaacs to have edged out the other two.
 This is simply because he most successfully portrays the uneasiness that Leto has throughout the first part of the book.
 Prochnow and Hurt do this too but Isaacs does it better.
 Leto senses the danger in his move to Arrakis but still knows he has to do his duty.

 I had thought to add more characters but from here it will get rather boring.
 Duncan Idaho, Beast Raban and Gurney Halleck would all be chosen from the Villeneuve films with Jason Momoa as Idaho, Josh Brolin as Halleck and Dave Bautista as Raban.
 Of course there are many more characters beyond even these but I believe I have covered the most important for the purposes of the post.